UnionInternationalCheminsdeFer/OSDM/spec/models.md

 The idea is that `OfferParts` represent an instantiation of a product that can be sold.

-*Example*:
+_Example_

 - A carrier proposes an "Early bird Holiday Fare" product for all its high-speed trains riding towards the seaside of the country, offered when sales date is at least 15 days prior to travel.

 - Whenever an offer request is received and this fare can apply, an offer part is created and proposed, specifically to the date, origin and destination of that specific request, and referencing this product.
 As such it is therefore the offer part that for example will carry the actual price.

 These offer parts can be of different type, depending on what they represent: